 As this work requires vulnerability and commitment, I share my story to offer a space where you can feel seen, safe, and inspired to begin your journey forward.

-That persona helped me survive, and even fueled my success, but beneath it lived a distorted self-concept and an exhaustion beyond measure.
-I was operating at an unsustainable level, endlessly managing others, and numbing myself to cope.
+Yet, beneath the facade, lived a distorted self-concept and an exhaustion beyond measure.
+Operating at an unsustainable pace, endlessly managing everyone around me, while excessively numbing myself to cope, I became a master of contortion.

-Survival mode and dysregulation became my baseline and the place I mistakenly believed my value lived.
+Survival mode was my baseline—and the place I mistakenly believed my value lived.

 HOW I NEEDED THE WORLD TO PERCEIVE ME